Potts model with invisible states on a scale-free network: Introduction

 \section{Introduction}

 Critical properties of a system are defined by the topology of the space this system is placed into.
-The textbook example of this is the nearest neighbours ferromagnetic Ising model.
-When it is placed on a one dimensional chain it exhibits no phase transition \cite{Ising}, while in two and three dimensions it undergoes a second order phase transition with critical exponents dependent on the dimensionality \cite{Onsager,El-Showk}.
-Interesting behaviour is observed when this model is placed on a network.
+The nearest neighbours ferromagnetic Ising model can be considered as the textbook example of this.
+When it is placed on a one dimensional chain, it exhibits no phase transition \cite{Ising}, while in two and three dimensions it undergoes a second order phase transition with critical exponents dependent on the dimensionality~\cite{Onsager,El-Showk}.
+An interesting behaviour is observed if this model is placed on a network.
 The phase transition studies on networks are motivated mainly by the variety of real systems and objects described by the topology of a network or a graph: from sociophysics and biophysics to transport networks and their resistance to attacks \cite{networks_1,networks_2,networks_3,networks_4,networks_5,Dorogovtsev08}.
 For example, individuals of social networks may be considered as nodes of the graph and individuals' opinions as a value of the spin variable for a given node.
-The dimensionality is not defined for networks in a traditional Euclidean sense, however, there are some other characteristics that describe the topology, one of them is a node degree distribution.
+The dimensionality is not defined for networks in a traditional Euclidean sense, although there are some other characteristics that describe the topology, one of them being a node degree distribution.
 The most studied is the class of scale-free networks, where the probability of a particular node having $k$ neighbours is governed by a power-law decaying node degree distribution:

-The decay exponent $\lambda$ in this case determines the properties of a phase transition in a similar way the dimensionality does for regular latices \cite{Leone02,Igloi02,Dorogovtsev02}.
-Therefore tuning $\lambda$ allows analysing how the properties of a phase transition depend on the topology of a system.
+The decay exponent $\lambda$ in this case determines the properties of a phase transition in a similar way the dimensionality for regular latices \cite{Leone02,Igloi02,Dorogovtsev02}.
+Therefore, tuning $\lambda$ allows us to analyse how the properties of a phase transition depend on the topology of a system.